Skip to content

 cp logging.conf.sample logging.conf

-In a Kubernetes environment, mount the Pod's log directory /data/app/logs/demo-system to the host's /var/log/k8s/demo-system, then deploy DataKit using DaemonSet, mounting /var/log/k8s/demo-system.
-This allows DataKit to collect the /rootfs/var/log/k8s/demo-system/info.log log file from the host.
+In a Kubernetes environment, you need to first mount the log directory /data/app/logs/demo-system of the Pod to the host machine at /var/log/k8s/demo-system, then deploy DataKit using DaemonSet, mounting the /var/log/k8s/demo-system directory so that DataKit can collect the /rootfs/var/log/k8s/demo-system/info.log log file on the host machine.

 volumeMounts: